Union Pacific 4014: Revenue service and retirement

 No. 4014's last routine repairs took place in 1956.
 The locomotive completed its final revenue run on July 21, 1959, just hours before the last revenue run by any Big Boy.
-It had traveled 1,031,205 mi during its twenty years of revenue service.
+It had traveled 1,031,205 mi during its revenue service.
 Union Pacific retired No. 4014 on December 7, 1961.
 All of the remaining Big Boys were retired by 1962, when their duties were taken over by diesel locomotives and gas turbine-electric locomotives (GTELs).
-That same year, Union Pacific donated No. 4014 to the Southern California chapter of the Railway and Locomotive Historical Society in Pomona, California, where it became one of the eight Big Boys preserved around the United States.
+That same year, Union Pacific donated No. 4014 to the Southern California chapter of the Railway & Locomotive Historical Society in Pomona, California, where it became one of the eight Big Boys preserved around the United States.

 Ownership transfer and restoration

-In late 2012, Union Pacific officials announced that they would obtain a Big Boy locomotive, and they would restore it to operational condition for excursion service.

-On July 23, 2013, the Southern California chapter of the Railway and Locomotive Historical Society agreed to transfer ownership of No. 4014 back to Union Pacific.
+In late 2012, Union Pacific officials announced that they intended to obtain a Big Boy locomotive for restoration to operational condition for excursion service.
+On July 23, 2013, UP announced that the Southern California Chapter of the Railway & Locomotive Historical Society (R&LHS) had agreed to return No. 4014 to UP.

 On November 14, 2013, No. 4014 began its journey to the UP Steam Shop in Cheyenne.
-It was pulled from its display site at the museum, on temporary track, to the adjacent parking lot.
+It was pulled from its display site at the museum, on temporary track, through the adjacent parking lot.
 On January 26, 2014, No. 4014 was pulled from the Los Angeles County Fairplex to the Covina station on Metrolink trackage by No. 1996, an SD70ACe diesel locomotive painted in Southern Pacific colors.
 It presently arrived at UP's West Colton Yard in Bloomington, California, where it sat on display until April 28, when it began its journey to Cheyenne.
 After arriving at the Steam Shop's roundhouse on May 8, No. 4014 sat largely idle for two years while the UP steam crew worked to overhaul No. 844.
 The Steam Shop also used the time to expand and upgrade its facilities to accommodate a Big Boy.

 In August 2016, a month after No. 844's repairs and inspection were complete, UP officials announced that the restoration work of No. 4014 had begun under Heritage Fleet Operations director Ed Dickens.
 By early 2017, the locomotive had been completely disassembled.
-Some new parts were fabricated, including the rod brasses, top boiler check valve and lubricator check valves.
+Some new parts were fabricated, including the rod brasses, top boiler check valve, and lubricator check valves.
 The driving wheels were sent to be repaired by the Strasburg Rail Road in Strasburg, Pennsylvania, for crankpin and axle work as well as installing new tires.